EyalMichaeli/SearchMaccabiDoc/README.md

 ## Environment
 * Currently, tested only on Mac - for self use only
-* Need to have python installed
+* python 3.8
-* And, install requirements, as usual, by: pip install -r requirements.txt
+* Install requirements by: pip install -r requirements.txt

 ## What you need to do:
 1. Open config.json